Kammara Sambhavam: Plot

 Pulikeshi makes the film as the ILP instructed, and when Kammaran watches it he realizes the roles have been reversed.
-In the film, Othenan and his friend Singh are working for the British; they are captured as traitors by Netaji (Subhas Chandra Bose) but they escape and Othenan kills the man who reported their treason.
-The landlord's wife Maheshwari is then shown inflicting cruelty when Kammaran arrives as the leader of the ILP, preventing the harassment of poor tenants and gaining such mass support that Maheshwari is forced to flee.
+Pulikeshi cast actor Dileep as Kammaran, the protagonist in the film.
+In it, Othenan and his friend Satnam are working for the British.
+They are captured as traitors by Netaji (Subhas Chandra Bose) but they escape, and Othenan kills the man who reported their treason.
+Kelu Nambiar is shown as a compassionate landlord, who supports the poor workers.
+However, Kelu Nambiar's wife, Maheshwari, is shown inflicting cruelty and torturing the poor workers.
+When Kammaran arrives, who is shown as the leader of the ILP, prevents the harassment towards the poor workers and gains a massive support from the workers, and Maheshwari is forced to flee.
 Kammaran is shown doing many things for the benefit of the villagers, such as looting money from the British to distribute it amongst the villagers.
-Kammaran marries Bhanumathi (Namitha Pramod) when Othenan returns and plots with Maheshwari and the British against Kammaran.
-The plot involves using Netaji's death to gain Kammaran's trust so that they can then blame Kammaran for the planned assassination of Mahatma Gandhi.
+Bhanumathi is shown as Kammaran's wife.
+Othenan returns and plots with Maheshwari and the British against Kammaran.
+The plot involves the use of Netaji's death to gain Kammaran's trust so that they can then blame Kammaran for the planned assassination of Mahatma Gandhi.

 Kammaran then tells the story of how he met Netaji.
-During the Battle of Imphal in 1944, Kammaran saved Netaji who was injured by a grenade; Netaji found such confidence in Kammaran that he asked him to form a party for the people.
+During the Battle of Imphal in 1944, Kammaran saved Netaji who was injured by a grenade.
+Netaji found such confidence in Kammaran that he asked him to form a party for the people.
 As a strong symbol, Kammaran took the axe, the weapon Maheshwari's men used to murder his father, on which he swore revenge against India's landlord system.
-Kammaran returns to AmruthaSamudram and forms the ILP.
+He returns to Amrutha Samudram and forms the ILP.

 To foil the assassination plot, Kammaran posts his men in three places along Gandhi's procession route to a temple, while he rides on a train with Gandhi.
-Othenan secretly boards the train and moves against Gandhi, but an informer has warned Kammaran who stops and chases him, fighting, and Othenan is killed after a brutal struggle on top of the train.
+Othenan secretly boards the train and moves against Gandhi, but Surendran has warned Kammaran that Othenan is a traitor.
+Kammaran stops and chases Othenan to the top of the train.
+After a lengthy and hardcore fist fight, Kammaran kills Othenan using his axe.
 Kammaran stands to be hanged for killing a British officer.
 The only person who believes his story is Robert S. Coogan, who convinces Jawaharlal Nehru to free him.
 The film ends with Kammaran refusing his followers' request to participate in elections, but promising to be back when he is needed.

 The film becomes a success and helps the ILP return to power.
 Elderly Kammaran is made the Chief Minister of Kerala.
 Pulikesi arrives and asks him what really happened to Othenan.
-It is then shown that years later Othenan came for Bhanumathi who was then Kammaran's wife, and Kammaran killed him brutally but doesn't reveal this to Pulikeshi.
-Kammaran tells Pulikeshi that the movie is now history in everybody's mind and that the actual events no longer matter.
+It is then shown that years later Othenan came for Bhanumathi, who was then Kammaran's wife, and Kammaran killed him brutally by stabbing him several times and crushing him in an oilseed press, but doesn't reveal this to Pulikeshi.
+Kammaran tells Pulikeshi that the movie is now history in everybody's mind and that actual events no longer matter.